 When I was a young child, I learned–as did most people–that reality was hard, fast, and unyielding.
 It was just the way it was.
 The facts were the facts, and there was little one could do about changing them.
 My perspective about the world was largely based upon beliefs that I acquired from family, friends, and teachers.
 Such holds true for everyone.
 Now, however, I realize that reality is far more flexible than I had ever imagined; and that we may truly change our experience by changing the way we view the world.
 Doubt this can be true?

 The quest to discover the tiniest units of matter (solidity) has lead to a field of study called Quantum Physics; of which I won’t pretend to possess more than the most basic understanding.
-I have learned, however, that even an atom–which was once believed to be the tiniest unit–consists of even smaller units called protons, electrons, and neutrons; and, further, that atoms are actually 99% empty space!
-When we consider the Double Slit Experiment, which was first performed in 1801 by Thomas Young to determine if light was a particle or a wave, our quest to define reality may become even more confusing!
+I have learned, however, that even an atom–which was once believed to be the tiniest unit–consists of even smaller units called protons, electrons, and neutrons; and, further, that atoms are actually 99.999% empty space!
+When we consider the Double Slit Experiment, which was first performed in 1801 by Thomas Young to determine if light was a particle or a wave, our quest to define reality became even more confusing!
 The unexpected results did not reveal that photons of light were actually particles or light, but actually both!
 Today science describes this phenomena as Waves of Probability.
 My point?
 That even great scientists cannot prove absolutely whether reality is actually as solid as once believed.
 Let’s take another view of reality, through the analogy of a roller coaster ride:

 Sam and Samantha, who are both twelve years of age, decide to go on their first roller coaster ride.
 They are secured safely side by side, and the ride begins.
 Up, up, up the roller coaster car ascends, with Sam and Samantha holding tightly to the bar in front of them.
 At the peak of the first climb, their car rolls along level for a few feet, then plunges down a steep decline before banking left and then right.
 Two minutes later, the ride comes to a halt; and we see Sam and Samantha as they are helped from the car.